96levi/GoogleForm-to-SPSS-with-R/README.md

 Covert data collected from Google Form into SPSS format by using R

 # Prepare data
-Export data from Google Form to *.xlsx file
+Export data from Google Form to *.xlsx file\
-Use find and replace to ensure every value of categorical variable start with number and dot.
+Ensure every value of categorical variable start with number and dot.\
-Example:
+Example:\
 Variable gender contains 2 value formatted as "1.
 Male", "2.
-Female"
+Female".\
+It can be done at the time you create Google form or after export to *.xlsx file.

-# Library requires
+# R packages requires
 readxl, haven, stringr, labelled, dplyr